0xKayala/JaelesFuzzer/README.md

 ## Examples:

-Here are a few examples of how to use NucleiFuzzer:
+Here are a few examples of how to use JaelesFuzzer:

 - Run `JaelesFuzzer` on a single domain: